-Dancing is another possibility and this is a great option for seniors because it helps them stay both mobile and active.
+Dancing is another one of our highly recommended senior activities.
+It is a great option because it helps seniors stay both mobile and active.
 Aside from keeping seniors fit and healthy, dancing will also help you improve your functioning, balance, and gate.
 It could even help reduce the chances of developing dementia according to some research.

 What Are Good Activities For The Elderly?